 I felt called to create a safe space for women to gather.
 I wanted to heal the feminine bringing unity and support – a place where women could feel heard, be seen, and be felt within a community that empowers women in divine sacred space through the bonds of sisterhood and tribe.
 A place where women could gather to share their hearts desires, to commune, to collaborate, to share their dreams and to uplift and support each other on their own unique paths; a place to nurture, inspire, and to heal.
 This was the return to tribe: Maiden, Mother Crone.
 And, thus, The Wild Wombyn Tribe was born..

 As is the natural progression of life, I also started a women’s circle within the community of Nevada County that met monthly around the New Moon called The Sacred Heart Gathering.
 From there, 1:1 mentoring and coaching sessions began happening quite naturally.
-As a perpetual student, I acquired several (eight to be exact) different certifications in coaching, went through Levels 1, 2, and Master with Reiki, and began working with quartz crystal singing bowls and performing sound healing ceremonies.
+As a perpetual student, I acquired several (eight to be exact) different certifications in coaching, went through Levels 1, 2, and Master with Reiki, and began working with quartz crystal singing bowls and performing sound healing ceremonies (incorporating guided meditations and tantric breathwork).
+During this powerful time of transition, I also started noticing (and then become acutely aware) of certain aspects of myself and gifts that seemed to be reawaking.
 This has been the evolution of my soul; I feel my way through this life and the lives of others.
-My heart is my medicine and love is my superpower.
+My heart is my medicine, love is my superpower.

 And it is from within this space of true love, surrender, trust, and authentic power that I returned to the work I set out to do so many moons ago: To help the women of the world release all that doesn’t serve their souls and in turn, re-establish a connection with their truth, the essence of their souls, their authentic feminine power – the place that births all of creation – their holy womb.
 BECAUSE A WOMAN FULLY EMBODIED AND STANDING IN HER AUTHENTIC POWER IS A LIFE FORCE THAT WILL BRING THE HEALING ENERGY OF LOVE TO THE WORLD.
 It is our time to release, surrender, and rise to the divine feminine within.

-Many things have transpired in my life since then but what I realized was that I had learned to become the greatest alchemist of all- a transmuter of the soul; turning pain into beauty, hate into forgiveness and love…
+Many things have transpired in my life since then but what I’ve realized is that I have become the greatest alchemist of all- a transmuter of the soul; turning pain into beauty, hate into forgiveness and love…

 I began to heal using my words as my past collided with the present and my entire world collided with reality, unraveling me to the core.
 And from the muddy beginnings, this lotus has grown in her majestic beauty – as true beauty resides within the essence of our being.
 It has become my life purpose to share this wisdom with others and to help guide them back to themselves, back to wholeness, back to wellness – focusing on the holy trinity of Mind, Body, and Spirit.